 Burger says we buy because we want:

-Now that you have a basic understanding of the emotional needs of your buyer, next month we will start to dig into some of the psychological principals used and how to apply them to your advertising.
+Now that you have a basic understanding of the emotional needs of your buyer, next month we will start to dig into some of the psychological principals used and how to apply them to your advertising to ethically influence customers to buy.
 In the meantime, if you need help with your marketing strategy, let's connect.